— Breed of the Month —

 I find that ‘communication’ built from consistent education, is the key because we always have our voices with us and as long as you keep the sessions short, you will get great results from this breed.

-Case History-Clancy-6 year old Staffordshire Terrier
+Case Study -Clancy-6 year old Staffordshire Terrier

 Behavioral issue: Dog Aggression, pulling on the leash and general disobedience.